-The recent surge in COVID-19 cases in South Africa has raised concerns from all over the world.
-A new variant of the coronavirus – Omicron - is said to be the reason behind the sudden rise in cases.
-This raises doubts over the efficacy of COVID-19 vaccines on the new omicron variant.
-While the omicron virus has already spread to more than 150 countries so far, the world is struggling to stop the transmission of this potentially highly infectious variant of coronavirus.
+The recent surge in COVID-19 cases in South Africa has raised lots of concerns.
+A new variant of the coronavirus – Omicron - is considered the reason behind this sudden rise in cases.
+It raises doubts over the efficacy of COVID-19 vaccines on the new omicron variant.
+While the omicron virus has already spread to over 150 countries so far, the world is struggling to stop the transmission of this highly infectious variant of coronavirus.

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.
 Standard T&C Apply